Marklogic-retired/marklogic-data-hub/_pages/deploy/deploy-to-dhs.md

 1. Copy your entire DHF project directory to the machine from which you will access the endpoints, and perform the following steps on that machine.
     {% include note-in-list.html type="IMPORTANT" content="If your endpoints are private, this machine must be a bastion host." %}
 1. Open a command-line window, and navigate to your DHF project root directory.
-1. Delete the `gradle-local.properties` file if it exists.
+1. At your project root, create a new `gradle-DHS.properties` file.

-1. Edit the `gradle.properties` file.
+    {% include note-in-list.html type="IMPORTANT" content="If you use a different name for the properties file, remember to update the value of the \"-Penvironment\" parameter in the Gradle commands in the following steps." %}

     a.
-Replace the entire contents of `gradle.properties` with the following:
+Copy the following to the new file:

         mlDHFVersion=YOUR_DHF_VERSION
         mlHost=YOUR_DHS_HOSTNAME